Qabel/qabel.github.io/Threat-Model.md

 ### TLS

-TLS authenticates the server to the client.
+TLS is used to authenticate the Storage server to the client and for transport encryption between client and Storage server.
+If TLS or the X.509 PKI is broken, an attacker gains the same capabilities as a Qabel Storage server.

 ## Threats